-Michael Foerster is an artist living and working in San Antonio, Texas.
-Michael received a BFA with a concentration in ceramics from the University of Texas at San Antonio in 2018, has studied at Haystack Mountain School of Crafts, co-created the zine Instant Noodles, and has exhibited nationally, including creating temporary and permanent public art pieces in San Antonio.
-Michael is also currently a visual arts instructor at SAY Sí (San Antonio Youth Yes) where he teaches middle and high school-age artists, who in turn regularly inspire and inform his work.
-The curriculum he co-creates focuses on creating elevated and original artwork, while also focusing on social justice and community centered action.
+Michael Guerra Foerster is an artist living and working in San Antonio, Texas.
+Michael received a BFA with a concentration in ceramics from the University of Texas at San Antonio in 2018, has studied at Haystack, Penland and Arrowmont Schools of Craft, participated in residencies at Brick Gallery and Watershed Center for the Ceramic Arts, and exhibited nationally, including creating temporary and permanent public art pieces in San Antonio.
+Michael is also currently a visual arts instructor at SAY Sí (San Antonio Youth Yes) where he teaches middle and high school-age artists, who in turn regularly inspire his work.
+The curriculum he co-creates focuses on creating elevated and original artwork, while also promoting social justice and community centered action.